-“It is a fact that the opthalmic ward was opened in R.M.Hospital on land donated by Rani Kamatchi Bai Saheb, grand daughter of Rajah Serfoji – II, who ruled Thanjavur and also practiced ‘Native Medicine and Ophthalmology’, said Dr R. Krishnamurthy, a senior doctor here.
+“It is a fact that the ophthalmic ward was opened in R.M.Hospital on land donated by Rani Kamatchi Bai Saheb, granddaughter of Rajah Serfoji – II, who ruled Thanjavur and also practiced ‘Native Medicine and Ophthalmology’, said Dr. R. Krishnamurthy, a senior doctor here.

-As per records of Saraswathi Mahal library established by Rajah Serfoji – II, the king patronised native medicine and did Ophthalmic surgery for ‘cataract couching’ (extraction of lens) in 1828, and it was done at Dhanwantri Arokyasala, Thanjavur.
+As per records of Saraswathi Mahal library established by Rajah Serfoji – II, the king patronized native medicine and did Ophthalmic surgery for ‘cataract couching’ (extraction of the lens) in 1828, and it was done at Dhanwantri Arokyasala, Thanjavur.

 Besides being a connoisseur of arts, education and literature, Rajah Serfoji – II was keenly interested in the medical field.
-He patronised native medicine – Sidha, Ayurvedha and Unani, and also introduced the European system of medicine in Thanjavur from 1810 onwards.
+He patronized native medicine – Sidha, Ayurvedha and Unani, and also introduced the European system of medicine in Thanjavur from 1810 onwards.
 He started an institution ‘Nava Vaithiya Kalanithi Sala’ in 1827.
-Dhanvantri hall was his medical centre, and it acted as medical research centre in Thanjavur.
+Dhanvantri hall was his medical center, and it acted as a medical research center in Thanjavur.